Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan vs. UNLV Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest between the Michigan Wolverines (22-9) and UNLV Lady Rebels (31-2) going head to head at Pete Maravich Assembly Center has a projected final score of 70-68 (based on our computer prediction) in favor of Michigan, so expect a tight matchup.
-The game will tip off at 3:00 PM ET on March 17.
+Friday's game at Pete Maravich Assembly Center has the Michigan Wolverines (22-9) taking on the UNLV Lady Rebels (31-2) at 3:00 PM ET (on March 17).
+Our computer prediction projects a close 70-68 win for Michigan, so it should be a competitive matchup.

-In their most recent outing on Friday, the Wolverines suffered an 81-79 loss to Ohio State.
+In their last outing on Friday, the Wolverines suffered an 81-79 loss to Ohio State.

 Michigan vs. UNLV Game Info